 - Adaptational Badass: This trope is invoked for Yamcha.
 As the title suggests, the main character is an ordinary teenager who dies and gets reincarnated as Yamcha.
 Being well aware of what happens to Yamcha, he decides to train hard and change that.
 And he succeeds.
 By the time the Saiyans arrive, his power level is over 10,000, letting him easily wipe out all the Saibamen singlehanded and defeat Nappa on his own.
 Even though he's not quite as strong as Vegeta, he's still powerful enough to team up with Goku to defeat him.

-- Can't Catch Up: Played with.
-He keeps up with Goku throught the Saiyan Saga but by the time Cell appears, Yamcha realizes he won't get much stronger and decides to focus on enjoying his life and wooing Bulma.
+- Can't Catch Up: Played with, bordering on deconstruction.
+He keeps up with Goku through the Saiyan Saga but by the time Cell appears, Yamcha realizes he won't get much stronger and decides to focus on enjoying his life.

 - Cosmic Chess Game: The ending reveals the entire thing was a board game between Gods of Destruction Beerus and Champa.